-Of course I am making this with potatoes, as is the gold standard.
-This recipe is delightful in that your effort is minimal and the take-away is off the charts.
-It's made traditionally, with cream and Dijon - polite nod to the French - so really, just four main ingredients aside from seasonings.
-Do it again and again.
-I love it with just a green salad, but it does go well with roasted chicken, browned sausages or the hub's favorite, steak.
+This recipe is delightful because your effort is minimal, and the takeaway is off the charts.
+It's made traditionally, with cream and Dijon - a polite nod to the French - so really, just four main ingredients aside from seasonings.
+Please do it again and again.
+I love it with just a green salad, but it does go well with roasted chicken, browned sausages, or the hub's favorite steak.

 Make this gratin for a celebratory supper or cozy night by the fire...or brunch...or nothing.
-It needs no special circumstance because it will turn your meal into something special all by itself.
+It needs no exceptional circumstance because it will turn your meal into something special.

 "Remember to let the gratin cool a little, it tastes better if it isn't scalding hot."

 EASY SKILLET GRATIN

 Ingredients: 1 tbsp. butter, two large russet potatoes, 1 cup heavy cream, 2 tbsp.
 Dijon mustard, 8 oz.
 Munster cheese- grated, 1 tsp. dried dill, salt, and pepper to taste.

 1. Preheat oven to 400*.
 Grease a cast-iron or oven-proof skillet with butter.